 Johns Hopkins, son, Quaker

-Johns, the second of eleven children, was born in 1795 to Samuel and Hannah (Janney) Hopkins, Quakers who owned a tobacco farm in Anne Arundel County, Maryland.iii When he was 17 years old, Johns left his parents' plantation, traveling to Baltimore to work for his uncle, Gerard T. Hopkins in the wholesale grocery business.
-Within a few years, he established himself as a savvy businessperson and ultimately entered a partnership with his brothers, Mahlon, Philip, and Gerard, forming “Hopkins & Brothers Wholesalers.”iv While living with his uncle and aunt, Johns also developed a deep affection for his cousin, Elizabeth, to whom he left his home when he died.
-Following in his parents’ footsteps, he maintained a bond with his Quaker faith and was a member at the Baltimore Monthly Meeting for the Western District.
-After being warned many times, Johns and his brother Mahlon were disowned from the Society of Friends in 1826 for “the practice of trading in distilled spiritous liquors.”v
+Johns Hopkins was born in 1795, the second of 11 children of Samuel and Hannah (Janney) Hopkins, Quakers who owned a tobacco farm called White’s Hall in Anne Arundel County, Maryland.iv When he was 17 years old, Johns left his parents' plantation and moved to Baltimore where he worked for his uncle Gerard T. Hopkins in the wholesale grocery business.
+Within a few years, he established himself as a savvy businessperson and ultimately entered a partnership with his brothers, Mahlon, Philip, and Gerard, forming “Hopkins & Brothers Wholesalers.”v While living with his uncle and aunt, Johns developed a deep affection for his cousin, Elizabeth, to whom he would leave his home when he died.vi Initially following in his parents’ footsteps, he was a member of the Society of Friends, or Quakers, at the Baltimore Monthly Meeting for the Western District.
+After being warned, Johns and his brother Mahlon were disowned or expelled from the Society of Friends in 1826 for “the practice of trading in distilled spiritous liquors.”vii

 Johns Hopkins, brother, businessperson